Committed to Equality and Diversity

 At NWRC we promote an inclusive teaching and learning environment for all.
-The Learning Link at NWRC welcomes students with a range of additional needs such as specific learning difficulties, e.g. dyslexia, physical disabilities, medical conditions, sensory impairments, general learning difficulties and mental health conditions.
+We welcome students with a range of additional needs such as specific learning difficulties (e.g. dyslexia), physical disabilities, medical conditions, sensory impairments, general learning difficulties and mental health conditions.

 Here at the Learning Link we encourage both existing students and new applicants to the College to declare any additional needs to us.
 If we are aware that you have additional needs which mean that you require extra help to successfully engage with your course, it will enable us to make reasonable adjustments for the duration of your studies.
 Applicants with additional needs should inform the College on their application form, highlighting any support required as a result of your additional needs.

 Formal evidence of your additional needs is essential – for example, a Statement of Special Educational Needs, a Consultant’s letter or an Educational Psychologist’s Report.

 - Higher Education funding

 - Note Takers

 - Mentors, Campus assistants